adrianhall/adrianhall.github.io/_posts/2018-08-14-how-to-deploy-graphql-api-serverless-framework.md

 $util.toJson($ctx.result)
 ```

 That can become `common-response.vtl`.
 I like using the `.vtl` as an extension as it can enable some extra highlighting in editors.
 Visual Studio Code has a couple of potential syntax highlighters for VTL code.
 As with the resources, I’m not going to duplicate each and every mapping template here.
-I’ve put them in [the GitHub repository](https://github.com/adrianhall/sls-appsync-backend) for you to view.

 ## Define the AWS AppSync API in serverless.yml